Black-Box Batch Active Learning for Regression: Methodology

-We build on \citet{holzmuller2022framework} which expresses contemporary batch active learning methods using kernel methods.
+We build on \citet{holzmuller2022framework} which expresses contemporary batch active learning methods using kernel-based methods.
 While a full treatment is naturally beyond the scope of this paper, we briefly review some key ideas here.
 We refer the reader to the extensive paper for more details.

 \textbf{Gaussian Processes} are one way to introduce kernel-based methods.
-A simple way to think about Gaussian Processes \citep{williams2006gaussian,lazaro2010marginalized,Rudner2022fsvi} is as Bayesian linear regression model with an implicit, potentially infinite-dimensional feature space (depending on the covariance kernel) that uses the kernel trick to abstract away the feature map which maps the input space to the feature space.
+A simple way to think about Gaussian Processes \citep{williams2006gaussian,lazaro2010marginalized,Rudner2022fsvi} is as Bayesian linear regression model with an implicit, potentially infinite-dimensional feature space (depending on the covariance kernel) that uses the kernel trick to abstract away the feature map from input space to feature space.

 \textbf{Multivariate Gaussian Distribution.} The distinctive property of a Gaussian Process is that all predictions are jointly Gaussian distributed.
 We can then write the joint distribution for a univariate regression model as: